-Rev. Pierre Bynum serves as Chaplain and National Prayer Director for the Family Research Council, working with FRC’s president, Tony Perkins and Vice President for Church Ministries, Dr. Kenyn Cureton, helping to lay and maintain a foundation of biblical prayer, critical to success in FRC’s mission to defend and advance life, faith, family, freedom and righteousness in government.
+Rev. Pierre Bynum serves as Chaplain and National Prayer Director for Family Research Council, working with FRC’s President, Tony Perkins and Vice President for Church Ministries, Dr. Kenyn Cureton, helping to lay and maintain a foundation of biblical prayer, critical to success in FRC’s mission to defend and advance life, faith, family, freedom, and righteousness in government.

-Pierre sees praying churches as key to the fulfillment of our children’s and our nation’sm destiny.
-Born in Washington, DC, he studied at Prince Georges Community College, the University of MD, College Park, The College of Southern MD, Washington Bible College, New Life Bible Institute and Christian International School of Theology where he earned a Th.B. while pastoring full time and raising a family.
+Pierre sees praying churches as key to the fulfillment of our children’s and our nation’s destiny.
+Born in Washington, D.C., he studied at Prince Georges Community College, the University of Maryland, College Park, The College of Southern Maryland, Washington Bible College, New Life Bible Institute and Christian International School of Theology where he earned a Th.B. while pastoring full time and raising a family.
 He and Christina have four grown children and six grandchildren.